Start the responsible drinking conversation and breakthrough to your teen.

-There are many risks involved with underage drinking, besides just the legal repercussions.
-It is our goal to ensure Alberta youth have all the facts to make smart and informed choices.
+Parents often think they’re getting through to their teens when they talk about responsible drinking, but most times teens are not getting the message.
+Getting the message through is important, there are many risks involved with underage drinking, besides just the legal repercussions.
+It’s our goal to ensure teens have all the facts to make smart and informed choices.

 If you are thinking about talking to your children about alcohol, good for you.
 Children can have no better help than a parent who thinks ahead, takes the time to be informed and uses their knowledge to help their children make informed choices.
 When alcohol does come into their lives, children are then prepared to make the healthy choices.